Last Updated on

 - 1 lb cottage cheese

-4 oz grated Monterey Jack cheese
+- 4 oz Monterey Jack cheese shredded

-3 tbsp. plain greek yogurt
+- 3 tbsp. plain greek yogurt

-1/2 cup gluten free Bisquick
+- 1/2 cup gluten free Bisquick

-1/4 tsp salt
+- 1/4 tsp salt

-Mix all of the ingredients in a large bowl.
-Spray a muffin pan with cooking spray (make sure it does not have flour in it if you are making this gluten free).
+- Spray a muffin pan with cooking spray (make sure it does not have flour in it if you are making this gluten free).

-Makes about 12 regular sized muffin cups and 48 mini muffin cups.
+- Makes about 12 regular sized muffin cups and 36 mini muffin cups.